-- Retaliation against any individual who complains pursuant to the Board’s policy and regulations listed herein is strictly prohibited.
-The district will not tolerate any reprisals or retaliation that occur as a result of the good faith reporting or complaint of disability-based discrimination or as a result of an individual’s participation or cooperating in the investigation of a complaint.
+C. Retaliation against any individual who complains pursuant to the Board’s policy and regulations listed herein is strictly prohibited.
+The district will not tolerate any retaliation that occurs as a result of the good faith reporting or complaint of disability-based discrimination or as a result of an individual’s participation or cooperating in the investigation of a complaint.
 The district will take necessary actions to prevent retaliation as a result of filing a complaint or the participation in an investigation of a complaint.

 [NOTE: Districts should note that Section 504 does not provide a statute of limitations for filing grievances/complaints with the district.
 We recommend that districts encourage prompt reporting by suggesting that complaints be filed within thirty (30) school days in order to facilitate timely resolution of potential disputes.]

-3. If the Section 504/ADA Coordinator is the subject of the complaint, the complaint should be submitted directly to the Superintendent who may conduct the investigation or appoint a designee to conduct the investigation in accordance with these procedures.
+D. If the Section 504/ADA Coordinator is the subject of the complaint, the complaint should be submitted directly to the Superintendent who may conduct the investigation or appoint a designee to conduct the investigation in accordance with these procedures.
+If the Superintendent is the subject of the complaint, the District shall designate an appropriate party to conduct the investigation in accordance with these procedures.

 - The name of the complainant;